fahad0071/SPADE_Agents/README.md

 DEMO_CASE=issue
 ```

-Notes:

-- Replace the placeholder values with working XMPP credentials on your server.
-- `DEMO_CASE=issue` runs the insufficient funds scenario.
-- `DEMO_CASE=success` runs the successful submission scenario.
-- If your XMPP server does not allow auto-registration, create the accounts manually first.

 ## Local Prosody option

 This project also includes a lightweight local Prosody setup under [`xmpp/`](./xmpp).
 It is useful for demos and screenshots on a single machine.